Jerry G. Beck Jr.: Early life

-Jerry Gene Beck Jr. was born in Beck was born in Canonsburg, Pennsylvania on 18 December 1954, a son of Jerry G. Beck and Gladys L. (Davidson) Beck.
+Jerry Gene Beck Jr. was born in Canonsburg, Pennsylvania on 18 December 1954, a son of Jerry G. Beck and Gladys L. Davidson Beck.
 His parents later divorced, and his mother married Donald A. Stewart Sr. Beck was raised and educated in western Pennsylvania locales including Library, and he graduated from Monongahela's Monongahela High School in 1972.
 After high school, Beck attended Millersville State College, from which he graduated in 1975 with a BS degree in German.
 In 1977, he received his Spanish language teaching certification from West Chester State College.

 Beck worked in retail management for JCPenney from 1977 to 1980.
 From 1980 to 1984, he was a high school Spanish and German teacher.
 In July 1977, Beck joined the Pennsylvania Army National Guard.
 Trained initially as a personnel management specialist, he served as an enlisted soldier until completing the officer candidate school program of instruction in 1979.
 After graduation, Beck received his commission as a second lieutenant of Infantry.